putzzmari/course-manager/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run "node server.js" for a api.

+## Simulando o Back-end - Simullating the Back-end

+Esse projeto precisa já ter instalado o node.js no computador.
+Acesse a pasta servers do projeto e execute `node server.js` para o servidor ser inicializado na url `http://localhost:3000/`, após a inicialização será possível realizar requisições http.

+This project must already have installed node.js on the computer.
+After, access the project's servers folder and run `node server.js` for the server to be initialized at the url `http://localhost:3000/`, after initialization it will be possible to make http requests.

 ## Code scaffolding